 For my part, I did the calculations lazily for SIRI in 30 seconds.
 It’s a simple way to get the ball rolling for further analysis and refining.

 The fair value difference between a 7% and 9% discount rate is $1.23.
 For SIRI, I can start my initial assumption of fair value to be in the range of $5.40 to $6.63 and then continue to fine-tune it from there.

 We don’t believe in single fair values around here.

-There are plenty of books and material for MBA students out there to learn about discount rates, cost of capital, WACC, CAPM models and so on, but not enough practical and usable content for value investors who don’t need all the details.
+There are plenty of books and material for MBA students out there to learn about discount rates, weighted average cost of capital (WACC), CAPM models and so on, but not enough practical and usable content for value investors who don’t need all the details.

 I use the term cost of capital and discount rate interchangeably as a public equities investor.